vatesfr/xen-orchestra/packages/xo-server-backup-reports/README.md

 > Backup reports plugin for XO-Server

-This plugin allows to receive email notifications when backup's jobs are done.
+XO-Server plugin which sends email reports when backup jobs are done.

 ## Install

 Installation of the [npm package](https://npmjs.org/package/xo-server-backup-reports):